-- (d) Full-time nurses will be granted time off in single days or multiples thereof upon request to a maximum total of five (5) per year, provided the employer agrees to the request.
-It is understood that during the period of June 30 to September 15 vacation requests of one (1) calendar week blocks will take priority over vacation requests for single days. - (e) By September 1, the Employer will post a notice identifying employees who have not scheduled all of their vacation entitlement. - (f) Prior to leaving on vacation, an employee shall be notified of the date on which to report back for work following vacation if the posted work schedule does not cover the employees' vacation period, if the information is known to the employer. - (g) Employees may request pursuant to Article 13.08 to have the weekend off prior to or following their vacation.
-The Employer will endeavour to schedule such request subject to the following: - i) Where the weekend off is granted and the employee was otherwise scheduled to work on those days, such extra days will be deemed to be vacation days; - ii) The employee must have such vacation entitlement available; and, - iii) The weekend off being requested must be contiguous with (i.e., consecutive with) the employee's original vacation. - (h) Vacations may be taken as earned in allotment of weeks (i.e. one week equals five (5) vacation days and at least two days off or in single days or multiples thereof). - 13.09 The vacation year for scheduling purposes shall be January 1 to December 31. - 13.10 Full-time employees may not waive a vacation and draw double pay. - 13.11 (a) Vacations are not accumulate from year to year. - (b) Notwithstanding the above, the Employer may grant a special request from an employee to carryover a maximum of five (5) vacation days into the next year.
-The employee shall specify in their request to the Employer the purpose for which they are seeking the carryover and such carryover will be used by March 31 of the following year.
+- (d) Full-time nurses will be granted time off in single days or multiples thereof upon request to a maximum total of five (5) per year, provided the employer agrees to the request. - (e) By September 1, the Employer will post a notice identifying employees who have not scheduled all of their vacation entitlement. - (f) Prior to leaving on vacation, an employee shall be notified of the date on which to report back for work following vacation if the posted work schedule does not cover the employees' vacation period, if the information is known to the employer. - (g) Employees may request pursuant to Article 13.08 to have the weekend off prior to or following their vacation.
+The Employer will endeavour to schedule such request subject to the following: - i) Where the weekend off is granted and the employee was otherwise scheduled to work on those days, such extra days will be deemed to be vacation days; - ii) The employee must have such vacation entitlement available; and, - iii) The weekend off being requested must be contiguous with (i.e., consecutive with) the employee's original vacation. - (h) Vacations may be taken as earned in allotment of weeks (i.e., one week equals five (5) vacation days and at least two days off or in single days or multiples thereof). - 13.09 The vacation year for scheduling purposes shall be January 1 to December 31. - 13.10 Full-time employees may not waive a vacation and draw double pay. - 13.11 (a) Vacations are not cumulative from year to year. - (b) Notwithstanding the above, the Employer may grant a special request from an employee to carryover a maximum of five (5) vacation days into the next year.
+This request will not be unreasonably denied, and such carryover will be used by June 30 of the following year.